willibrandon/rustscout/CONTRIBUTING.md

-# Contributing to RTrace
+# Contributing to RustScout

-First off, thank you for considering contributing to RTrace!
-It's people like you that make RTrace such a great tool.
+First off, thank you for considering contributing to RustScout!
+It's people like you that make RustScout such a great tool.

 ## Code of Conduct